How to Paint Outdoor Metal Furniture and Make It Look Brand New

 - gloss- dries with a shine.

-- hammered- when dry will have a gloss textured finish.
+- hammered- when dry, will have a gloss textured finish.

 Best spray paint for outdoor use

-Because this furniture will sit outside year round, its important to make sure that the paint you use is heavy duty.
-I like the Primer plus paint series so that after I sand, I am ready to paint.
+Because this furniture will sit outside year-round, it’s important to make sure that the paint you use is heavy-duty.
+I like the Primer Plus paint series so that after I sand, I am ready to paint.

 What to use for rust

-In some areas of heavy rust you may want to use a rust inhibitor to stop the erosion in places.
+In some areas of heavy rust, you may want to use a rust inhibitor to stop the erosion in places.
 This will coat and protect the rust areas from further rusting and give an undercoat for your top coat.
 I am using Rust-Oleum Rust Reformer for the first time to help stop any further rusting in the joint areas and under some of the decorative metal areas.
-I like the idea of this product because it’s in spray paint form which will coat the areas the same way my top coat will finish.
+I like the idea of this product because it’s in spray paint form, which will coat the areas the same way my top coat will finish.
 Being able to spray into tiny corners will help for better coverage.

 Alternative to removing paint